Compiling an Apache web server

 The engine is running.
 But is it also working?
 Time for the function test: We access Apache by entering the following URL in our browser:

 Apache shows the first signs of life in the browser.

 Fantastic!
 Goal achieved: The self-compiled Apache is running.

 Return to the shell and stop the server via CTRL-C.

-Step 9 (Bonus): Inspecting the binaries and the modules
+Step 9 (Goodie): Inspecting the binaries and the modules

 Before completing the tutorial, we’d like to take a closer look at the server.
 Let’s open the engine compartment and take a peek inside.
 We can get information about our binary as follows: